nischalshrestha/circleReveals/README.md

-# circleReveals
+# Circle Reveals

-Some circular reveals in Android
+This project is just a showcase of some circular reveals in Android I've been exploring.